Integration Guide#

 IQM uses bearer token authentication to manage access to quantum computers.
 Currently, there are three mutually exclusive ways of providing an authentication token to IQM client:

-the token from the file and use it for authentication.
-The file path can be provided to
+The recommended way is to use Cortex CLI to manage the authentication tokens and store them into a file.
+IQM client can then read the token from the file and use it for authentication.
+The file path can be provided to IQM client in environment variable

-Alternatively, the tokens file path can be provided as argument tokens_file
+.
+Alternatively, the tokens file path can be provided as argumenttokens_file

-Alternatively, the token can be provided as argument token
+.
+Alternatively, the token can be provided as argumenttoken

 IQM_AUTH_SERVER

-Alternatively, the values can be provided as arguments auth_server_url
+.
+Alternatively, the values can be provided as argumentsauth_server_url

-Note, that all the values must be provided as either environment variables or
+constructor.
+Note, that all the values must be provided as either environment variables or as constructor arguments, not mixed.

 Circuit transpilation#